Time to read: 8 min

 • Disadvantages include high initial setup costs, variations in the size of the final product, and the fact that only one type of cross-section can be extruded at a time.

-Now that you know more about the extrusion process, it’s time to examine injection molding in detail.
+Now that you know more about the plastic extrusion process, it’s time to examine injection molding in detail.

 What is Injection Molding?